Intalink: PlusBus

 A bus operated by Uno promoting PlusBus.

 This is a national scheme allowing integrated bus and train travel for one price.
 Intalink currently manage the promotion of this scheme in Hertfordshire.
 It is currently at 35 out of 50 rail stations in Hertfordshire and for a small supplementary charge to a rail ticket, unlimited bus travel in the area around the railway station is available.
 More information about the areas of validity are available on the PlusBus information page on the Intalink website.

+Controversies

+1.5x - 3x Price Hike with 3 weeks notice

+In mid-August 2026 Intalink announced a new increase to the prices of their Connect tickets by 50% that would take effect on 6th September.
+The reason was due to huge increases in bus operating costs.

+Hertfordshire County Council at the same time also announced the cancellation of their 26-59s and 60s+ SaverCard from 6th September and reduced the 50% discount to 30% for 11-19s.
+The reason was due to Bus Service Improvement Plan funding being exhausted.